 Other ad types and bots

 You can disable ads for bots if you use image ads whose only purpose is advertising.

 You should keep ads for bots if you deliver non-ad content, like some content injections, and want search engines to consider it.

 Our Tracking add-on doesn‘t track bots by default.
-However, this only counts for

-    bots we can identify.
+However, this only counts for bots we can identify.

 Bots can still follow ad links and generate clicks.
-You can prevent this by

-    using cache-busting to show the ad or use Google Analytics as the preferred
+You can prevent this by using Cache Busting to show the ad or using Google Analytics as the preferred tracking method.

-    tracking method.